-Any Bedford voter wishing to complete an absentee ballot application, please print off the below application and either mail to the Town Clerk's Office,24 North Amherst Road, Bedford, NH 03110 or hand deliver.
+Any Bedford voter wishing to complete an absentee ballot application, please print off the application above and either mail to the Town Clerk's Office,24 North Amherst Road, Bedford, NH 03110 or hand deliver.
 You can also fax the application to 603-472-4573 or you scan and email to: email@example.com.

 Please make sure you sign the application before submitting it to our office.
 Any incomplete applications will be rejected.
-Please note, if you need an absentee ballot for separate elections, this will require you to complete two applications, one for each election.

 If you have any questions, please contact our office at 603-472-3550 ext.
 2.